 - Space available

 - Number of athletes needed to service

 You always start with the space available and work backwards if you do not have the luxury of building what is needed.
 That is another article where we can cover optional space planning.
-Your budget or proposed budget will certainly have an influence in what size of weight room you build or renovate.
-Lastly, a very important figure to consider is the total number of athletes and scheduling you are able to navigate to accommodate that number of athletes.
-This will impact the layout, configuration and equipment selection.
+Your budget or proposed budget will certainly have an influence on what size of weight room you build or renovate.
+Lastly, a very important figure to consider is the total number of athletes and the schedule you are able to navigate to accommodate that number of athletes.
+This will impact the layout, configuration, and equipment selection.

 Note: in high schools, it is important to consider other areas or specific scheduling for incoming and current freshman athletes.

-Flooring can provide several properties that are crucial to the safety and performance of your athletes and the training environment.
+Flooring can and should provide several properties that are crucial to the safety and performance of your athletes and the training environment.

 - Force Reduction